 Decluttering Rule #5: Don’t declutter someone else’s stuff

-When you’re decluttering, it can be tempting to get rid of stuff of that belongs to other people in your family.
+When you’re decluttering, it can be tempting to get rid of stuff that belongs to other people in your family.
 Maybe you know they don’t use it, but getting rid of someone else’s stuff without their permission is usually not a good idea.
 Often, it can make them feel resentful or even make them hold on to their stuff tighter.

 Instead, focus on decluttering your own stuff first.
 Lead by example and show your family the benefits of living with less.